 Occupational and physical therapy begins very early for people who are hospitalized for burns.
 Occupational and physical therapists use a number of techniques to improve movement and function of the areas affected by a burn, and to reduce scar formation.
 Physical therapy may include the practices listed below:

 - Body and limb positioning

 - Help with activities of daily living until normal function and ability are recovered

 - Passive (physical therapist moves the person's limbs) and active exercises

 - Help with walking

-Although very few studies have examined the effectiveness of specific homeopathic therapies in the treatment of burns, professional homeopaths may consider the following measures to treat first and second degree burns and to aid recovery from any burn.
-Before prescribing a remedy, homeopaths take into account a person’s constitutional type -- your physical, emotional, and intellectual makeup.
+Although few studies have examined the effectiveness of specific homeopathic therapies in the treatment of burns, professional homeopaths may consider the following measures to treat first- and second- degree burns, and to aid recovery from any burn.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

 - Place the burned area in cold water until the pain goes away (this generally takes at least a few minutes).

 - Arnica Montana, taken orally immediately after the burn.